jmlb/llmevalforge/README.md

 - **Bias Detection and Mitigation**: Evaluate bias recognition and mitigation.
 - **Task Adaptation**: Assess adaptation to new tasks with minimal instruction.
 - **Long-term Dependency Handling**: Test coherence in long contexts.
+- **Consistency Testing**: Evaluate the model's consistency in responses to similar questions.

+---
 # TODO

 [ ] edit ethical_reasoning test, common sense test and code the associated run_tasks
+[ ] preserve sorting of keys in saved yaml after evaluation